Skip to main content

 How long until you can take a loan against a life insurance policy?

 You can generally borrow money from your life insurance policy once the cash value component has met a certain minimum threshold.
-However, to take the loan you want, the cash value balance must also reach an adequate level to provide collateral for the loan size you want.
+However, to take out a large loan, you may have to wait until the cash value balance reaches an adequate level to provide collateral for the loan size you want.
 Depending on your policy's rules, cash value growth, and the size of your policy and requested loan, this could take as little as two to ten or more years from the date you purchase your policy.
-If that sounds like a long time, it's also important to remember that the policy is designed to last a lifetime – and will provide the full death benefit payout from the first day the policy is in effect, even if you can't take out a policy loan.
+If that sounds like a long time, it's important to remember that the policy is designed to be a long-term asset that lasts your entire life.
+And the policy's most important financial benefit is in effect from day one: it will provide the full death benefit payout if needed, even if you can't yet take out a policy loan.

-The process can take as little as 2-3 weeks.
+The application process can take as little as 2-3 weeks.
 Here’s how it works:

 • After you submit your application, you’ll have to wait for processing.
-This can take two weeks to a month — but it varies by provider.
+This may take two weeks to a month.

 • Once your application is approved, funds will typically be sent to your bank account within one week.